St. Gabriel's Secondary School

-St. Gabriel's Secondary School (SGSS), often known as "St. Gabs" for short, is a government-aided Catholic boys' secondary school in Singapore.
-The school, founded in 1953, is affiliated to St. Gabriel's Primary School and Catholic Junior College and is one of 7 Gabrielite schools in Singapore.
-It is one of the seven institutions governed by St Gabriel's Foundation.
+St. Gabriel's Secondary School (SGSS), often known as "St. Gabs" for short, is a government-aided Roman Catholic all-boys' secondary school in Serangoon, Singapore.
+Founded in 1953, it is affiliated with St. Gabriel's Primary School and Catholic Junior College.
+It is one of the seven institutions governed by St Gabriel's Foundation, as well as one of the seven Gabrielite schools in Singapore.